Considering adding dental SEO to your digital marketing strategy?

 Do the same with other keywords related to your practice.
 As a rule of thumb, it’s a great idea to create one article for each keyword.

-For Dental SEO, Use Regional Keywords
+Use Regional Keywords

 If you’re running a business in Raleigh, NC, then make sure that “Raleigh, NC” appears in your title tags.

 In fact, you might just want to make the title of your website “Dentist in Raleigh, NC.”
 That could be more important than the name of your practice.

 Why?
 Because that’s exactly the phrase that a lot of people in Raleigh, NC will use when searching for a dentist.
 They probably won’t search for your business name.

 Sprinkle those regional keywords throughout your homepage.
 Also, make sure they appear prominently in your “About Us” and “Contact” pages as well.

 Find Relevant Keywords

 Beyond regional keywords, you also need to populate your site and your content with keywords relevant to your practice.
 That’s important if you want to attract more business.

 First, write down all the search terms that you associate with your business.
 Examples include: